By Marcin Wojtyczka

 NAVTEX reports

-Navtex was developed to provide low-cost, simple and automated maritime safety information to the ships (range of about 200 NM).
-It is part of GMDSS equipment and is required to be fitted onboard yachts of categories 1 and 2 (or equivalent arrangement if NAVTEX service is not provided).
+Navtex was developed to provide low-cost, simple and automated maritime safety information (MSI) to the ships (range of about 250 NM).
 The below website provides online NAVTEX messages for all METAREAS.

 Satellite imagery